yukamoro/HTMMIOW/README.md

 ## Usage

-Provide HTMMIOW() with exposure, mediator, and outcome data.
+Provide `Perform_HTMMIOW` with exposure, mediator, and outcome data.
 The user may specify the number of umap components and permutations for the test.

 ``` r
 library(HTMMIOW)